meteorhacks/mup-frontend-server/README.md

 ### Why Nginx?

-It's a question why we've choosen nginx for the SSL termination.
-We could've used something like `stud` of `bud`.
+There's the question why we've chosen nginx for the SSL termination.
+We could've used something like `stud` or `bud`.

-We need to get correct IP Address of the real connection.
-That's usable for some apps and for Sikka.
-Normally SSL terminators like `stud` and `bud` does not support it for support it partially.
+We need to get the correct IP address of the real connection, which is required for certain apps such as Sikka.
+Normally SSL terminators like `stud` and `bud` do not support this or support it only partially.

 ## For Static File Caching